sik-flow/cv2-mod2-section09-sql-lesson/README.md

 - build functions to perform queries
 - execute a query using multiple joins

+### Objectives
+- write an order by query on a given table
+- convert the customers table to a dataframe using pandas and sqlite3
+- compare and contrast using a dataframe vs using the results as a list, from a query
+- write a single join query
+- write a multiple join query

 ### Outline
 * Take Questions
 * Warm Up